electron0zero/failure-modes/pages/stories.md

 ### Salesforce
 - [Multi-Instance Service Disruption on May 11-12, 2021](https://help.salesforce.com/s/articleView?id=000358392&type=1)
   - [That Salesforce outage: Global DNS downfall started by one engineer trying a quick fix • The Register](https://www.theregister.com/2021/05/19/salesforce_root_cause/) - in the news

+## Stripe
+- [Stripe down for for all those with Stripe Tax enabled](https://news.ycombinator.com/item?id=32558191#32558635), and status updates on [@stripestatus twitter page](https://twitter.com/stripestatus/status/1561809071061155841)

 ### Slack
 - [Users are unable to connect to Slack - Tuesday, May 12, 2020](https://status.slack.com/2020-05-12),